valancej/BDS-Hub-Detect-Instructions/README.md

 **Powershell**

 These are meant to be run inside powershell.
+See the hub-detect.ps1 file for complete list of environment variables that can be utilized to modify the execution script.

 Send results to the Hub: